rnhkz/TicketReserve/readme.txt

+Compile:
+Required: Cmake, make

+>cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_DEPENDS_USE_COMPILER=FALSE -G "CodeBlocks - Unix Makefiles"
+>make
+>./project4

+*Files A1.txt, A2.txt, A3.txt, and userDB.dat must be in same folder as executable (Located in */cmake-build-debug).

 1. What is this?
 A program that simulates adding/removing seat reservations to a virtual auditorium.
 The auditorium is visualized through the command prompt.